 Darla Nagel

-Darla copyedits biomedical research and writes natural health magazine articles while living with an invisible chronic illness.
+Darla copyedits biomedical research while living with an invisible chronic illness in mid-Michigan.
+Though "mom" only to a border terrier, she loves being with children.
 She has a big appetite for chocolate despite being a health nut.

 Categories